alexmacarthur/netlify-lambda-function-example/README.md

 [![Build Status](https://travis-ci.org/alexmacarthur/netlify-lambda-function-example.svg?branch=master)](https://travis-ci.org/alexmacarthur/netlify-lambda-function-example)

-This is an example serverless function using [Netlify's](https://www.netlify.com/) new Lambda function service.
+This is an example serverless function using [Netlify's](https://www.netlify.com/) Lambda function service.
 It processes payments with Stripe, using [Stripe Checkout](https://stripe.com/checkout).

 ## Read the Post
 A full walkthrough of this example can be found on my blog: